-Featuring high-definition imaging, low-light performance, light weight, and parallax correction, here is a premium long-range scope that won’t break the bank…
+Featuring high-definition views, incredible low-light performance, light weight, and parallax correction, here is a premium scope that’s as comfortable on a mountain rifle as it is heavier long-range oriented platforms—and it won’t break the bank…

-by the ShootingDaily staff; promoted by Vortex Optics
+by Mike Disario for ShootingDaily; promoted by Vortex Optics

 As shooters and hunters, we all know the value of quality optics…usually because we have used optics of questionable quality and unquestionably disappointing performance at some point in the past.
 No lessons are better learned than the hard ones.
 Most of us have lost a shot due to lens fogging, poor light transmission, or weak platforms that allowed our zero to get knocked out of whack in the middle of a hunt.